DAW/MIDI Track

 Drums

-For my drums, I used EQ to shape the sound and get rid of any frequencies that didn’t fit well together in the mix.
+For my drums, I used ProQ2 to shape the sound and get rid of any frequencies that didn’t fit well together in the mix.
 I adjusted different settings on each drum to make them sound cleaner and hit harder.
 To finish everything off, I used a limiter on all the instruments to keep the levels balanced and make the drums sound more consistent throughout the song.

-For The open high hat I wasn't happy with how the sample sounded itself so I added PRO EQ2 onto it and boosted the high frequency's and had a mid cut from 833khz which then gives the high hat a more snappier sound which fitted the energy of the track.
+For The open high hat I wasn't happy with how the sample sounded itself so I added PRO Q2 onto it and boosted the high frequency's and had a mid cut from 833khz which then gives the high hat a more snappier sound which fitted the energy of the track.
 I also cut the lows out of the high hat as well to help with frequency's clashing.

 For the Snare I just added limiter on it so it sits well in the mix.